curl/everything-curl/libcurl-http-versions.md

 capable libcurls get 1.1 over HTTPS by default.
 Plain HTTP requests still default to HTTP/1.1.

-If the default behavior isn't good enough for your transfer, the `CURLOPT_HTTP_VERSION` option is there for you.
+If the default behavior is not good enough for your transfer, the `CURLOPT_HTTP_VERSION` option is there for you.

 | Option                              | Description |